How to make time for self-care

 That’s impossible, I'm too busy.

-Okay, but when do I get to sleep?
+When do I get to sleep?

 You need to plan out your sleep schedule, too.
 That way you won’t have anything on your must-do list when you’re supposed to be catching zzz’s.
 Be sure you allow for the full eight hours of actual sleeping (that includes scheduling for the time it takes to fall asleep).
-If napping is how you relax, schedule yourself a few nap breaks, too.
+If napping is how you relax, schedule a few nap breaks, too.

 What about other ways to relax?

 That’s up to you!
 If your idea of relaxation is a quiet place to decompress, find a comfy spot and relax.
-If you relax by getting yourself moving, try dropping in on a virtual group fitness class at the Sun Devil Fitness Complex or schedule a physically-distanced lunch date with a friend.
-The most important thing is that you block out the time, and stick to keeping the time open for however you like to relax.
+If you relax by getting yourself moving, try dropping in on a virtual group fitness class at the Sun Devil Fitness Complex or schedule a lunch date with a friend.
+The most important thing is that you block out the time and stick to keeping the time open for however you like to relax.

-So ... when do I schedule these breaks?
+When do I schedule these breaks?

 Look at where you have gaps.
 Do you have a few hours between some of your classes, or maybe a free evening a few times a week?
 Even if it’s only a few minutes, schedule a wellness break (check out this seven-minute stress-relieving yoga routine to get started).
 This will help you consciously remember to take a step back.
-Try installing a free meditation or mindfulness app on your phone so you can make the most of your moments.
+Try installing a free meditation or mindfulness app on your phone to make the most of your moments.

 Visit Live Well @ ASU for more ideas and information about how to support your wellness during finals season and all year long.